icarusfactor/opensim-install/README.md

 External host name [SYSTEMIP]: 69.167.171.208
 ```

 After entering the IP address it should finish starting up the service and filling the database that was created for this service.
 Next we will create the user on the console and setup the client binary to create a login for the grid.
 One of the users wa screate already by the Estate section.
-To exit the sessionto the main console press CTRL+A+D
+To exit the session to the main console press CTRL+A+D

 **Creating Opensim User**

 If you had left the screen session be sure to get back into it, so we can create the first user for the grid from the opensim console.
 We will run through some of the basic grid commands to see what the settings are currently for the grid.
 ```
 screen -r Opensim_1